GRAND INGA 44 GW Project DR CONGO

 Completion of Inga hydroelectric power stations – A new Deep Sea port in Banana

-Potential power Inga hydroelectric power plants DRC: 44 electro-nuclear reactors
+Potential power Inga hydroelectric power plants DRC: equal to 35 electro-nuclear reactors at one fourth of the cost of nuclear power

-Shouldn't Europe prepare for the fact that, despite mega-subsidies for CO2 capture and storage, energy-guzzling industries are moving to locations close to the source of affordable green hydrogen?
+Shouldn't Europe prepare for the fact that, despite mega-subsidies for CO2 capture and storage, energy-guzzling industries move to locations close to the source of affordable green hydrogen?

 In order to defuse the triple crisis "EU dependence on Putin's gas" & "CO2 emissions" & "Energy" and to guarantee employment in European energy-consuming industries (petrochemicals, steel, cement), Europe heavily subsidises the development of technologies for CO2 capture and storage, and European countries are looking for green hydrogen in the Middle East (Oman), in the Sahara (Morocco, Mauritania), in the Kalahari (Namibia) up to and including "windy-Patagonia-Chile".